Cross-referenced from Rules 440, 441,704(35), 705(7), 1014(2) and 1204(23)

 (b) the directors' opinion which must state, without requiring a profit forecast that in their reasonable opinion, the working capital available to the applicant is sufficient for the present requirements and for at least 18 months after listing;

-the listing applicant's plans and milestones to advance to production stage with capital expenditure for each milestone for an issuer applying for listing pursuant to Rule 439.
-These plans must be substantiated by the opinion of an independent qualified person who meets the requirements in Rule 442
+(d) the listing applicant's plans and milestones to advance to production stage with capital expenditure for each milestone for an issuer applying for listing pursuant to Rule 439

 the listing applicant's policies and practices in relation to operating in a sustainable manner, including:

-(g) In relation to a listing applicant whose principal activities consist of exploration for mineral, oil or gas, a clear and prominent statement on the front cover highlighting that fact; that the listing applicant may not progress to the next stage of development or to a stage where it is able to generate revenue; and industry-specific risks.
+(f) In relation to a listing applicant whose principal activities consist of exploration for mineral, oil or gas, a clear and prominentstatement on the front cover highlighting that fact; that the listing applicant may not progress to the next stage of development or to a stage where it is able to generate revenue; and industry-specific risks.

 4. Additional Continuing Obligations